Editorial note

 - Resulting distribution: Truncated normal(min = 5, max = 35, mean = 20, sd = 6.5)

-- % of previous contraception users with current unmet demand
+- Percent of previous contraception users with current unmet demand

 - We are uncertain about the extent to which women who had previously used contraception in their lifetime were using contraception prior to switching to Sayana Press.
 This input in the model allows for uncertainty analysis until a data-supported approach becomes available.